Private insurance cover in Sweden

 Private forsikringer i Sverige

-There is always a risk that you can lose things in an accident, or that you or someone else becomes injured.
-Many people therefore take out insurance cover to give themselves basic security in everyday life.
+There is always a risk that you could lose your possessions in an accident, or that you or someone else incurs an injury.
+Many people therefore take out insurance to give themselves basic security in everyday life.

 Insurance premiums vary depending on the type of insurance you need and how much the insurance is to cover.
 You should decide what risks you are prepared to take, and compare the cost of the insurance premium with the costs you are at risk of incurring if your property gets lost or damaged.